-The test is correct only in that case if software tester recognizes what the program is supposed to do.
-Tester can then see if the program deviates from its purpose.
+The test will correct only in that case, if software tester recognizes what the program is supposed to do.
+Tester can see then, if the program deviates from its purpose.

 White box testing does not compute for defects caused by neglect, and all visible code must also be readable.